Helping Client Partners With Four Big Challenges

 Bradford Consulting SOLUTION #1

-Map the Talent Market & Build Relationships
+Map the HR /Talent Acquisition Market & Build Relationships

 We have mapped the HR and Talent Acquisition Marketplace in which we work.
 This means we build large datasets of HR professionals from CHRO to individual contributors in our market sectors.
 One of those is Texas.
 Ever wonder how many HR professionals work in the state of Texas?
 In our dataset, the average number of HR professionals across all specialties over the past year is 76,401.
 Our datasets reflect their specialties.
 We also know the trend of the market.
 Consider the following.